AstrolabeProject/vos/README.md

  > docker swarm init
 ```

-After a minute or so, you may verify that swarm mode is enabled:
+After a few seconds, you may verify that swarm mode is enabled:
 ```
  > docker info | grep Swarm
 ```